OOPS-Studio/CanvasTextInput/README.md

     textSize: 30
 });
 ```
 It's as simple as that.
-A full list of all the styling options and what they do can be found below under the "[will be filled in later]" header.
+A full list of all the styling options and what they do can be found below under the "**Styling properties**" header.
 For now, just know that this is how you set each individual value.

 ### Creating multiple Canvas Text Inputs